-However, for all works or land dedications agreed to generate a credit which acts to reduce the monetary section 94/94A contributions payable under the planning agreement, conditioned via development consent, the following mechanism will apply:
+However, for all works or land dedications agreed to generate a credit to reduce the monetary contributions payable under the planning agreement, the following mechanism will apply:

-- Any credit will be calculated based on the actual cost of works or the agreed cost estimate, whichever is the lesser. - The agreed cost estimate can be amended by submission of a variation request which will be reviewed and certified by a registered Quantity Surveyor.
+- Any credit will be calculated based on the actual cost of works or the agreed cost estimate, whichever is the lesser. - The agreed cost estimate can be amended by submission of a variation request which will be reviewed and certified by a registered Quantity Surveyor. - iii The actual cost of works is required to be evidenced and verified by a registered Quantity Surveyor. - iv The Quantity Surveyor to act on the project will be chosen by Council from a list of three (3) recommended by the applicant all of whom are members of Panels for the NSW Department of Commerce or Local Government Procurement.

-- iii The actual cost of works is required to be evidenced and verified by a registered Quantity Surveyor. - iv The Quantity Surveyor to act on the project will be chosen by Council from a list of three (3) recommended by the applicant all of whom are members of Panels for the NSW Department of Commerce or Local Government Procurement. - v The Quantity Surveyor costs are to be borne by the applicant.
+v The Quantity Surveyor costs are to be borne by the applicant.